etingof/talks/fosdem-bare-metal-in-the-cloud/source/index.rst

   Automated cleaning is performed to ensure consistent and clean system.

-  During cleaning multiple steps could be performed on the node in the form of in-band and out-of-band cleaning.
+  Much like inspection, during cleaning multiple steps could be performed on the node in the form of in-band and out-of-band cleaning.

   Out-of-band cleaning steps use BMC to set BIOS settings, assemble RAID, etc.

-  In-band cleaning involve booting IPA ramdisk to wipe out local drives, assemble RAID and possibly many other things that can be done from within the system itself.
+  In-band cleaning involves booting IPA ramdisk to wipe out local drives, assemble RAID and possibly many other things that can be done from within the system itself.